colin1497/Synology-Install-Package-for-Minecraft-and-Craftbukkit/README.md

 Compatitibility, Java, etc.

-Honestly, any Synology machine that has the power should be OK, and I'm not able to tell you if yours is one of them.
+Honestly, any Synology machine that has the power should be OK, and I'm not able to tell you if yours is one of them -- they have a bunch of machines with a wide range of power.
-As of now, I'm using a RS814+ with DSM 5.1 and the Java VM published by Synology.  patters also has Java packages at:
+As of now, I'm using a RS814+ with DSM 5.2 (previously 5.1) and the Java VM published by Synology.  patters also has Java packages at:

 http://packages.pcloadletter.co.uk/